wjrforcyber/TestABC/README.md

 <p align="center">
     <img src="./resources/images/MuxDetection.png" width="150"/>
 </p>

-There's also an assert testing another interface detecting if the node is the control end of a MUX.
+- `AigTest, IsMuxControlAig` : Check if the node is MUX control node type.
+This one uses the case in `AigTest, IsMuxAig`, the control node is the node $pi_0$.

 - `AigTest, LevelTagAig` : Calculate level of each AND gate.
 > [!NOTE]